Overview

 Formulas tab.

-In the Spectrum view part of the formulas tab, one can switch between MS1, MS1 isotope pattern mirror plot and MS2 spectra.
-Hold right mouse button to area-select, scroll while hovering an axis to zoom.
-In the MS2 view, all peaks that are annotated by the fragmentation tree are colored in green.
-Peaks that are annotated as noise are colored black.
-Hovering with the mouse over a peak shows its detailed annotation.
-Clicking on a green peak will highlight the corresponding node in the fragmentation tree.
-Spectra views can be exported using the top right export button.
+• Mass spectra [2]: In this panel you can switch between the MS1 spectrum, the MS1 isotope pattern mirror plot or the MS2 spectra [a].
+For MS2 spectra, per default a merged spectrum is displayed, but you can also choose to view individual spectra [b].
+To zoom, hold the right mouse button and drag to select an area, or scroll while hovering over an axis.
+In the MS2 view, peaks annotated by the fragmentation tree are highlighted in green, while those identified as noise are colored black.
+Hovering over a peak will display its detailed annotation [c], and clicking on a green peak will highlight the corresponding node in the fragmentation tree.
+Spectra views can be exported using the top right export button [d].

-The Tree view displays the computed fragmentation tree.
-Each node in this tree assigns a molecular formula to a peak in the (merged) MS/MS spectrum.
+• Fragmentation tree [3]: In the computed fragmentation tree, each node assigns a molecular formula to a peak in the (merged) MS2 spectrum.
 Each edge is a hypothetical fragmentation reaction.
-The user has the choice between different node styles and color schemes.
-Please see Fragmentation trees for a detailed explanation on fragmentation trees.
+You can customize the tree’s appearance by selecting different node styles and color schemes.

-The displayed fragmentation tree can be exported as svg or pdf vector graphics.
-Alternatively, the dot file format contains a text description of the tree.
-It can be used to render the tree externally.
-The command-line tool Graphviz can transform dot files into image formats (pdf, svg, png etc).
-The json format yields a machine-readable representation of the tree.
-See the ftree-export cli tool for how to export fragmentation trees from the command line.
+The tree can be exported as SVG or PDF vector graphics.
+Alternatively, the DOT file format provides a text-based description of the tree, which can be rendered externally using tools like Graphviz to convert DOT files into image formats such as PDF, SVG, or PNG.
+The JSON format offers a machine-readable representation of the tree.
+For instructions on exporting fragmentation trees from the command line, see the Fragmentation tree export tool.

-Even if the correct structure is not found by CSI:FingerID — in particular if the correct structure is not contained in any database — you can get information about the structure by looking at the predicted fingerprint.
-The “Fingerprint” tab shows a list of all molecular properties the predicted fingerprint consists of.
-For each molecular property its definition and posterior probability is shown as well as some information about the predictor for this property.
-When selecting a molecular property, examples for this property are shown below the list.
+Even if CSI:FingerID does not identify the correct structure — in particular if the correct structure is not present in any structure database — you can still get valuable information about the structure by examining the predicted fingerprint.
+The Predicted Fingerprints tab displays a list of all molecular properties that make up the predicted fingerprint.
+When you select a molecular property, examples related to that property are shown below the list.

 Foo